 Admittedly, a road flare wouldn’t be the first thing I’d think of to help my kids stay safe on the street, but road flares are specifically intended to help you be seen.
 And get this: they can make some killer costumes.
-If you have a compact LED road flare, why not temporarily attach it to a cardboard box and let your child be a police car for the night?
-A baton road flare could make a sweet stand-in light saber.
+Why not temporarily attach it to a cardboard box and let your child be a police car for the night?

 Even though they’re really intended for use in the home, there’s no reason you can’t give these adhesive minis a night out!
 Imagine how cool a robot costume could look with little circle pops of LED light…I’m impressed just at the thought of it!
 Best part: the adhesive is reusable, so you don’t have to feel bad about wasting them on one night of fun.
 On November 1st, you can start using them to help you find light switches and stairs in the dark.